The minimum spacing, in points, between adjacent views in the stack view.

 has property to

-YES and use the default hugging priority, then the distance between all adjacent views, including adjacent views in neighboring gravity areas, grows and shrinks as the stack view grows and shrinks.
+true and use the default hugging priority, then the distance between all adjacent views, including adjacent views in neighboring gravity areas, grows and shrinks as the stack view grows and shrinks.